 Especially if you’re getting a tuner pedal for live use, you should instead focus on these factors:

 - Speed: How quickly does it find and display a pitch?
-The difference between 0.1 and 0.5 milliseconds can make a remarkable difference when you’re on stage and in a pinch.
+The difference between 0.1 and 0.5 seconds can make a remarkable difference when you’re on stage and in a pinch.
 This is roughly the difference I’ve noticed between my Pitchblack and my Snark tuner.

 - Reliability: How well does it hold the pitch?
 Does it peter out right away, or does it sustain nicely as you turn the tuner?
 This is, again, one of the biggest advantages of the Pitchblack.
 It seems to hold the pitch indefinitely, and it's not distracted by outside noises/vibrations.